As we well see later, a similar method is also used to

 been updated for a long time.
 While it will continue

-to work, it has several drawbacks:
+to work, it has several major drawbacks:

 it doesn’t handle non-ASCII characters

-easily, so accents and non-Latin words are a problem;
+easily, so accents and non-Latin words or

-the same applies to the sort-and-extract program it
+the same applies to the sort-and-extract

-uses (also called
+program it uses (also called

 bibtex)